Energy-Reliability Limits in Nanoscale Feedforward Neural Networks and Formulas: Boolean Tree Circuits from Homogenous Gates

 Condition C1 follows from the definition of $\delta$-reliability of the circuit since for any input bit $i$ and any configuration $c_{\backslash i}$, $\Pr(Y=F_i(X)) \ge 1-\delta$.
 Condition C2 relating total energy $E$ and $\epsilon$ follows because gates with the same electrical characteristics consume the same energy.
 Hence, energy consumption per gate is $e_g=\frac{E}{|V_g|}$, which along with $\epsilon=\chi(e_g)$ implies the condition.

 Our goal is to find a lower bound on the total energy consumption $E$ in a circuit realization of $F$.
-This implies that a set of conditions weaker than C1 and C2 would give a lower bound on $E$.
-Hence, we develop the following weaker conditions.
+This implies that a condition weaker than C1, together with C2, would give a lower bound on $E$.
+Hence, we develop the following weaker condition.

-Note that conditions C2 and C4 are identical, but we give them different names for convenience.

-The following lemma formally relates the conditions C3 and C4 to the conditions C1 and C2. \begin{lemma} For a given formula $F$, a realization gate tree $G_g=(V_g,\mc{E}_g)$, and required reliability $\delta$, if $E$ satisfies conditions C1 and C2, then it also satisfies conditions C3 and C4. \end{lemma} \begin{IEEEproof} We need only consider the relation between C1 and C3.
-The proof follows by noting that